-2.25 As previously mentioned in Section 1 of this Statement, the change of use to an HMO has not and does not require any external alterations to the exterior of the existing building.
+2.26 As previously mentioned in Section 1 of this Statement, the change of use to an HMO does not require any external alterations to the exterior of the existing building.
 The building is retained in a form that is physically similar to other dwellings within the road, most notably the neighbouring bungalows.

-- 2.26 The property is being rented out to NHS student paramedics studying at the Buckinghamshire New University Uxbridge Campus.
-Whilst there may be a concern that the property may only be rented out to students in the future, therefore turning the property into one that would have a termly occupation, it is deemed that in isolation the change to an HMO use would be likely to result in little to no harm to the setting. - 2.27 Consequently the development is considered from a design point of view to be acceptable given that the HMO use will not have a detrimental impact on the street scene or wider area.
-It is also deemed not to have an impact on the setting of the Greenway Conservation Area to the south. - 2.28 Furthermore, given that the property would remain in residential use, in a built-up residential area, the principle of the development would be acceptable. - 2.29 The change to an HMO use will not change the amount of amenity provisions associated with the property.
-The tenants benefit from having the use of the garden and a kitchen/living/dining area, and all tenants have access to the bathroom. - 2.30 The personal living spaces meet with the required standards for an HMO ensuring that all tenants have appropriate standards of living as all four bedrooms would satisfy the minimum 6.51sqm standard for a single bedroom as listed on the Government website detailing the guidance for HMOs. - 2.31 The following link is where the information is provided:
+2.27 The property is to be run as an HMO to be rented out to NHS student paramedics studying at the Buckinghamshire New University Uxbridge Campus.
+Whilst there may be a concern that the property may only be rented out to students in the future, therefore turning the property into one that would have a termly occupation, it is deemed that in isolation the change to an HMO use would be likely to result in little to no harm to the setting.
+However, it should also be noted that the HMO may also be rented out to Council Tax paying professionals/non-student tenants in the future.

+2.28 Consequently the development is considered from a design point of view to be acceptable given that the HMO use will not have a detrimental impact on the street scene or wider area.
+It is also deemed not to have an impact on the setting of the Greenway Conservation Area to the south.

+2.29 Furthermore, given that the property would remain in residential use, in a built-up residential area, the principle of the development would be acceptable.

+2.30 The change to an HMO use will not change the amount of amenity provisions associated with the property.
+The tenants will benefit from having the use of the garden, a study and a kitchen/living/dining area, and all tenants have access to the bathroom.

+2.31 The personal living spaces meet with the required standards for an HMO ensuring that all tenants have appropriate standards of living as all three bedrooms would satisfy the minimum space standards as listed on the Government website detailing the guidance for HMOs.

+2.32 The following link is where the information is provided: